mfd10/what_they_think/README.md

 and click on Code->Download ZIP->Exctract ZIP.
 And copy the extracted file to you project folder.

-*To run the project flutter,dart and a IDE(Android Studio or VsCode recomended) must be installed into your system.For more information go to the following link:
+*To run the project, flutter,dart and an IDE(Android Studio or VsCode recomended) must be installed into your system.For more information go to the following link:

 $ https://docs.flutter.dev/get-started/install

-*To get the missing flutter/dart files open the command line/terminal (in the project directory) and type:
+*To get the missing flutter/dart files open the command line interface(CLI)/terminal (in the project directory) and type:

 $ flutter pub upgrade